WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 less necator_americanus.PRJNA72135.WBPS15.annotations.gff3
 ```

 Using the commands that you learned yesterday, we can manipulate these files to extract all sorts of information.
-In your groups, break down the following commands to understand what each section is doing:
+Break down the following commands to understand what each section is doing:

 To extract the names all of the gene features on scaffold "KI657457":